pharo-ai/linear-models-posts/using-linear-regression.md

 r2Score "0.7382841848355153" := (metric computeForActual: yTest predicted: yPredicted) asFloat.
 ```

-We obtained a 74% as a coefficient of determination.
+We have obtained a 74% as a coefficient of determination.

 ## Workflow summary

 Here is the complete workflow of the exercise in which we have worked today.
 You can run everything in a Pharo Playground to play with the model.

-Do not forget that you need to install the libraries for this to work.
+Do not forget that you need to install the libraries to this to work.

 ```st
 "Loading the dataset"